christy-jose01/Building-Router/README.md

+# Building-Router
+This repository builds a router.
+It contains two programming files, the details are below.
+This router is built using Python and utilizes the pox library.

 ## Files:
 - final_skel.py: This file contains all of the code for the topology of the network and connections.
 - finalcontroller_skel.py: This file contains all of the code on processing the packet, forwarding the packet through the network, and the code for the firewall.